-- 1.1.
+1.1.
 Does SDG&E prefer 100% baseload renewable power?

 We have no preference on technology.
-All technologies must meet the Distribution Deferral Capacity required in this RFO. - 1.2.
+All technologies must meet the requirements in this RFO.

+1.2.
 The RFO schedule has CPUC approval in late April, with a delivery date on June 1, 2018.
 Will it be moved or is there an absolute date available?

-For projects that are supposed to come online by June 1, 2018, they must be online by that date, there is no leeway.
-SDG&E needs these resources for reliability and will provide that reliability with a conventional solution if the DER cannot. - 1.3.
+For projects that are supposed to come online by June 1, 2018, they must be online by that date to meet the system reliability and demonstration requirements, there is no leeway.

+1.3.
 What is the Primary reason for the tradition solution?
 With Peak loads on the system what will be the contribution to peak loads?

-The primary reason for these resources is load growth in this area. - 1.4.
+The primary reason for these resources is load growth in this area.

+1.4.
 What needs to be online by the June 1st, 2018 timeline?

-The entire capacity for 2018 needs to be online by June 1, 2018. - 1.5.
+The entire capacity for 2018 needs to be online by June 1, 2018.

+1.5.
 For an Energy Storage Resource, does the RFO require us to put charged energy back on the grid?
 Or can we sell it to a Third Party?

-The resource will have to respond when dispatched by SDG&E's distribution operations team and provide the required power.
+The resource will have to respond when dispatched by SDG&E's distribution operations team and provide the required capacity.
 SDG&E will only be buying the resource's distribution capacity, you may sell all other attributes to other parties.